taoshidev/proprietary-trading-network/docs/validator.md

 ## 6. Running a Validator

+### Overview

+This guide provides instructions for running the validator either through a script or manually.
+It also introduces the optional `--start-generate` flag, which enables the generation of JSON files corresponding to trade data.
+These files can be sold to customers using the Request Network (further instructions pending).

-### Using Provided Scripts
+### Prerequisites

-These validators run and update themselves automatically.

-To run a validator, follow these steps:
+Before running a validator, follow these steps:

 1. Ensure PTN is [installed](#getting-started).
 2. Install [pm2](https://pm2.io) and the [jq](https://jqlang.github.io/jq/) package on your system.